-Our magnetic resonance imaging (MRI) service is located at the hospital’s KW Campus at 835 King Street West in Kitchener.
-We are located in the medical imaging department on the second floor of the hospital’s D wing.
-We operate 24 hours, seven days a week.
+Our magnetic resonance imaging (MRI) service is located at the hospital’s KW Campus at 835 King St. W in Kitchener.
+We are located within the medical imaging department on the 2nd floor of the hospital’s D wing.
+We operate 7 days a week from 7:00 a.m. until midnight.

 Magnetic resonance imaging uses a strong magnet and radio frequency waves combined with a powerful computer system to produce internal scans of the body.